Information compiled from:

 January 1, 1911 - July 1923

-Father Shannon was of Pastor, Assumption, Royalton (now Broadview Heights), July 1910-September 21, 1918; also received charge of Mantua as a mission, January 1, 1911-1918.
+Father Shannon was of Pastor, Assumption, Royalton (now Broadview Heights), July 1910 to September 21, 1918; also received charge of Mantua as a mission, January 1, 1911 to 1918.
 Born May 5, 1876 in Cleveland & educated at St. Ignatius College, St. Mary Seminary, Cleveland, Father.
 Shannon received his ordination June 6, 1903 by Bishop Ignatius F. Horstmann for the Diocese of Cleveland.
-Prior to attending to St. Joseph from Royalton, he was an Assistant Pastor at St. Mary in Tiffin (June 27, 1903-November 13, 1904), Pastor at St. Augustine in North Baltimore and missions (November 13, 1904-February 1905, Pastor at St. Joseph in Cuyahoga Falls and missions (February 10, 1905-March 1906), Assistant Pro Tem at St. Aloysius in Cleveland (March 14, 1906-July 1906), Assistant Pastor at St. Thomas Aquinas in Cleveland (September 4, 1906-December 1907).
-Father Shannon took a sick leave (December 1907-October 1908) before serving at St. Patrick in Wellington and Our Lady of Lourdes in New London (October 8, 1908-February 1909).
+Prior to attending to St. Joseph from Royalton, he was an Assistant Pastor at St. Mary in Tiffin (June 27, 1903 to November 13, 1904), Pastor at St. Augustine in North Baltimore and missions (November 13, 1904 to February 1905, Pastor at St. Joseph in Cuyahoga Falls and missions (February 10, 1905 to March 1906), Assistant Pro Tem at St. Aloysius in Cleveland (March 14, 1906 to July 1906), Assistant Pastor at St. Thomas Aquinas in Cleveland (September 4, 1906 to December 1907).
+Father Shannon took a sick leave (December 1907 to October 1908) before serving at St. Patrick in Wellington and Our Lady of Lourdes in New London (October 8, 1908 to February 1909).
 Many times he came over muddy, snowy, and icy roads to Mantua.
 He tried hard to keep alive the little fire of faith in the hearts of those entrusted to him.
-Later he was Pastor of St. Joseph in Maximo and Sacred Heart of Mary in Harrisburg (September 21, 1918-March 1920).
+Later he was Pastor of St. Joseph in Maximo and Sacred Heart of Mary in Harrisburg (September 21, 1918 to March 1920).

 The 1919 and 1920 Official Catholic Directories